vibe-with-me-tools/agent-reachout/README.md

 - [ ] Multiple chat ID support (notify different people)
 - [ ] Message formatting (markdown, buttons)

+## Feedback
+If you’re using this or thinking about it, issues and comments are very welcome.

 ## License

 MIT